vertesy/Seurat.utils/README.md

 - #### `plot3D.umap()`

   Plot a 3D umap based on one of the meta data columns.
 Uses plotly.
+Based on [Dragonmasterx87](https://github.com/Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0).

 ## plotting.filtering.R